MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/images.md

 ## Local Images

 Image files can be added to each application project and referenced from Xamarin.Forms shared code.
+This method of distributing images is required when images are platform-specific, such as when using different resolutions on different platforms, or slightly different designs.

 To use a single image across all apps, *the same filename must be used on every platform*, and it should be a valid Android resource name (ie. only lowercase letters, numerals, the underscore, and the period are allowed).

 - **iOS** - The preferred way to manage and support images since iOS 9 is to use **Asset Catalog Image Sets**, which should contain all of the versions of an image that are necessary to support various devices and scale factors for an application.
 For more information, see [Adding Images to an Asset Catalog Image Set](~/ios/app-fundamentals/images-icons/displaying-an-image.md).
 - **Android** - Place images in the  **Resources/drawable** directory with **Build Action: AndroidResource**.
 High- and low-DPI versions of an image can also be supplied (in appropriately named **Resources** subdirectories such as **drawable-ldpi**, **drawable-hdpi**, and **drawable-xhdpi**).